Pinafore/nlp-hw/tfidf_guesser/README.md

 1. (Optional) Store necessary data in the constructor so you can do classification later.
 1. Modify the _train_ function so that the class stores what it needs to store to guess at what the answer is.
 1. Modify the _guess_ function so that it finds the closest indicies (in terms of *cosine* similarity) to the query point.
+1. Modify the _confusion_matrix_ function so that it computes the confusion matrix for the model to track incorrectly labeled examples.

 Analysis (5 points):